Skip to content

 Cost: 2 minor

 To cast this spell, you need to have someone explain or lay out a complex situation or problem to you, while you zone out browsing social media.
-When they’re done, you’ll be able to offer a succinct summation of the issue, that highlights an important aspect relevant to the plot.
+When they’re done, you’ll be able to offer a succinct summation of the issue, that highlights an important relevant plot element.

 Leave a Reply